-When I first researched about day hikes near Wanaka, my first choice was Roys Peak.
-However, we soon realized that Roys Peak is also everyone else’s first choice which means it’s going to be a crowded hike.
-It’s a very popular track with an amazing view from the top, no doubt, but overall it’s a pretty dull hiking experience since it just zigzags up the hill without much to look at.
+When I first researched about which day hikes to do near Wanaka, my first choice was Roys Peak.
+However, we soon realized that it’s also everyone else’s first choice too – which means it’s going to be a very crowded hike.
+Roys Peak is a very popular track with an amazing view from the top, no doubt, but from what I’ve read, it’s a pretty dull experience since it just zigzags up the hill without much view to look at.

-A friend I met through Instagram (who actually lives in Wanaka) recommended the Rob Roy Glacier Track.
-The track looked very beautiful and after our Ben Lomond summit adventure just two days prior, we really were just looking for an easy but scenic day hike.
-The pictures sold us and off we went to Rob Roy Glacier Track instead of Roy’s Peak.
+Thankfully a friend I met through Instagram (Liz from Young Adventuress who actually lives in Wanaka) recommended doing the Rob Roy Glacier Track.
+It looked very beautiful and after our long Ben Lomond summit adventure just two days prior, we really were just looking for an easy yet scenic day hike.
+A few pictures later we were completely sold, and off we went to check out the Rob Roy Glacier Track!

 How to get to Rob Roy Glacier Track